-There is a fine line between engaging in a transaction and forging a partnership, says Greg Richter, who heads the in-house and solutions practice group at Major, Lindsey & Africa.
+There is a fine line between engaging in a transaction and forging a partnership, says Greg Richter, who heads the In-House and Interim Legal Talent at Major, Lindsey & Africa.
 Here are his insights into forging lasting ties with clients.

 Building a relationship with a new client starts with a conversation.
 That sounds obvious and simple enough.
 Yet that conversation is a significant event.
 Maybe it is the beginning of a single transactional assignment.
 Or maybe it is the start of a rewarding partnership that will go on for years.

-In either case, said Greg Richter, global head of the in-house and solutions practice group at Major, Lindsey & Africa, a recruiter should enter into such discussions thoughtfully and with a grasp of what one seeks to learn in the process.
+In either case, said Greg Richter, global head of the In-House and Interim Legal Talent at Major, Lindsey & Africa, a recruiter should enter into such discussions thoughtfully and with a grasp of what one seeks to learn in the process.

 The recruiter no doubt already knows his or her industry.
 And anyone who specializes in any given function surely knows that area inside and out.
 What the consultant is lacking, however, is a thorough understanding of the would-be client sitting in the opposite chair.
 "When you begin that conversation at the 30,000 foot level, begin it with the intention of actually getting to know your client," said Mr. Richter in a recent tete-a-tete with Hunt Scanlon Media.
 "Listen, truly listen, to what is going on in their world.
 Ask open-ended questions that will lead to you understanding where they are, the journey they are on and what their ideal state looks like."